fastoch/Docker-Course/README.md

 ---

-# Part 1 - History and Motivation (behind Containers)
+# Part 1 - History and Motivation

 ## Containers for Development

-To simplify the development environment set up, we use containers that already **contain** all that we need to code, test, and run our application.
+To simplify the development environment set up, we use containers that already **contain** all that we need to code, test & run our application.
-This way, we don't have to go over a tedious and complex configuration process every time we need to set up our dev environment on a new machine.
+This way, we don't have to set up our dev environment every time we start using a new machine, which can be time consuming.

-We build a Docker image once, we run a container from that image in order to test it,
+We just build a Docker image once, then we run a Docker container from this image, and we log in to that container to start working.
+It's fast, it's repeatable, it's lightweight, it's scalable, and it's secure.

+All we need is an host system that can run Docker...

 ## Containers for Deployment

-@5/284
+What is true for setting up a development environment is also true for deploying applications, or updating them.
+We just build an image containing all the things our application needs to run, we test it, and we run a container from it

+@7/284